top of page

 (3) Strategies for Managing Fractured & Stuck Mediports

-Tips & Techniques for Difficult Port Retrievals
+Tips & Techniques for Difficult Port Removal Surgeries

-In the case of difficult retrievals, operators should focus on the intentional dissection around the port reservoir, aiming to minimize unnecessary exploration by targeting the reservoir tip and the connective cuff, ultimately facilitating a controlled extraction.
+In the case of difficult port removal surgeries, operators should focus on the intentional dissection around the port reservoir, aiming to minimize unnecessary exploration by targeting the reservoir tip and the connective cuff, ultimately facilitating a controlled extraction.
 The importance of visual confirmation of the catheter and reservoir is key as a marker for appropriate dissection depth and the necessity of sharp dissection in cases of obscured visibility.
 Pre-procedural fluoroscopy is recommended to assess port position and integrity, and an emphasis is placed on limiting incision size to match or minimally exceed the original scar.
 In the case of a port with tightly secured sutures, meticulous dissection over forceful extraction is preferred to prevent patient discomfort and potential complications.

 [Dr. Christopher Beck]